Gregory F. Casagrande: Education

 Casagrande graduated from Wardlaw-Hartridge School in 1981.
 He received a Master of Business Administration (MBA) in Finance and Marketing from Northwestern University Kellogg School of Management, an MS in Accounting from New York University Stern School of Business as well as a Bachelor of Arts (BA) in Economics with high distinction from Colgate University.
 Casagrande is also a Certified Public Accountant (CPA).

 Career

-He recorded significant achievement with Ford Motor Company, Mazda Motor Company and Coopers & Lybrand in product development, manufacturing, marketing and financial management positions.
+He recorded significant achievement with Ford, Mazda and Coopers & Lybrand in product development, manufacturing, marketing and financial management positions.
 He led teams in the United States, Japan and Europe.

 Casagrande serves as a director on the boards of the International Association of Microfinance Investors (of New York), Microfinance Pasifika (of Fiji) and Planet Finance (of Paris), and as a fund advisor to Plebys – a for-profit “Base of the Pyramyd” investment fund based in Irvine, California.
 He also served on the United Nations Board of Patrons for its International Year of Microcredit – 2005.
 Casagrande is a frequent speaker at conferences and universities around the world on the topics of poverty eradication, building inclusive financial sectors, building sustainable micro-enterprise development organizations, financing Microfinance institutions and social entrepreneurship.